William Alexander Richardson: Early life

-Richardson enlisted as a captain in the U.S. Army during the Mexican–American War, and was promoted to the rank of major.
-After the war, he moved to Quincy, Illinois, and then was elected a U.S congressman to the 30th Congress to fill Stephen A. Douglas's seat.
+When the Mexican-American War broke out, Richardson raised a company of volunteers who then chose him as their captain in the U.S. Army.
+Initially under John J. Hardin's command, Richardson's regiment was later placed under General Zachary Taylor and by the end of the war Richardson was promoted to lieutenant-colonel.
+A strong defender of the war one of his first actions in congress was introducing an unsuccessful resolution calling the conflict "just and necessary".
+When his term of service expired in July 1847, he moved to Quincy, Illinois, and then was elected a U.S. congressman to the 30th Congress to fill Stephen A. Douglas's seat.
 He was then reelected to the 31st, 32nd, 33rd, and 34th Congresses for the same seat (1847 to 1856).